DataSeer/dataseer-web/doc/API/INDEX.md

 ### Description

-Use this route to sign out to dataseer-web.
-(It will revoke the current JWT)
+Use this route to obtain the dataseer-web "userflow token" (used to authenticate the application to the userflow service).

 ### Role required